Overview

 Claiming your CPD

-This conference offers 18 CPD credits for everyone who attends over the three-days.
+This conference offers 6 CPD per day, A collective total of 18 CPD credits can be claimed if all three days are attended.
 This can be claimed via your College account.
 CPD points will be available after the conference as well as recordings of any sessions you missed.
 You can download your digital CPD certificate from your College account.

 If you have any questions about claiming your CPD points, our Education team are happy to help.